grape-oauth2/grape_oauth2/README.md

       post :token do
         token_response = GrapeOAuth2::Generators::Token.generate_for(env) do |request, response|
+          # You can use default authentication if you don't need to change this part:
+          # client = GrapeOAuth2::Strategies::Base.authenticate_client(request)

-          # Custom client authentication
+          # Or write your custom client authentication:
           client = Application.find_by(key: request.client_id, active: true)
           request.invalid_client! unless client

-          # Or use default authentication if you don't need to change this part:
+          # You can use default Resource Owner authentication if you don't need to change this part:
-          # client = GrapeOAuth2::Strategies::Base.authenticate_client(request)
+          # resource_owner = GrapeOAuth2::Strategies::Base.authenticate_resource_owner(request)

-          # Custom resource owner (User model) authentication
+          # Or define your custom resource owner authentication:
           resource_owner = User.find_by(username: request.username)
           request.invalid_grant! if resource_owner.nil? || resource_owner.inactive?

-          # Or use default authentication if you don't need to change this part:
-          # resource_owner = GrapeOAuth2::Strategies::Base.authenticate_resource_owner(request)

-          # Create an AccessToken for the client and resource_owner
+          # You can create an Access Token as you want:
-          token = AccessToken.create_for(client, resource_owner, request.scope)
+          token = MyAwesomeAccessToken.create(client: client,
+                                              resource_owner: resource_owner,
+                                              scope: request.scope)

           response.access_token = token.to_bearer_token
         end